 In the paper, 18th century British midwives were the main characters, passing skeins of intimate medical knowledge by word of mouth, rustling up healing herbs, and bringing intention and acuity to the unbridled process of birthing.
-To grossly over-simplify what happened next: in the viewpoint of a world that was machining, steam-powered piston-ing, industrial weaving itself toward perfection, the midwives were seen as far from perfect.
+To grossly over-simplify what happened next: in the viewpoint of a world that was steam-powered piston-ing, industrial weaving itself toward perfection, the midwives were seen as far from perfect.
 Enter the menfolk.
-They studied and doctored in the newly minted hospitals, and had cleanliness, regulatory credentialing, and impressive new midwifery tools in their favor.
+They doctored in the newly minted hospitals, and had cleanliness, regulatory credentialing, and impressive new midwifery tools in their favor.

 I sampled him.

 What song of science-led oppression wouldn't be more poignant with a bit of hell thumping underneath it?

 Those who are "sampled" experience a letting go, have their intimate creativity or knowledge taken in some way.
 As the midwives learned, it can be flattering, but oppressive when it is involuntary.